amokk/leech/README.rst

 * edit ``config/downloads`` and add DL rules

-Now you should be able to run ``CONFIG_DIR=config ./leech`` and see it downloading feeds (to /tmp) and files (if any, to current directory).
+Now you should be able to run ``CONFIG_DIR=config ./leech`` and see it downloading feeds and files (if any, to current directory).

 * `crontab -e` and add cron job as described above, with correct paths to CONFIG_DIR, DOWNLOADS_DIR and correct path to main script.